Reference

 taked

-a view of the original array with the first elements
+a view of the original array with the first n values in the leading dimension

 transposed (same as prefix operator~)